-- actively listening to and learning from students, staff, parents, and community stakeholders - recognizing individuals for good work - maintaining high visibility at school and in the community - regular communications to staff and community that keeps all stakeholders-regularly engaging stakeholdersed in the work of the school - · analyzes input and feedback - utilizes appropriate technologies for communication and collaboration - assisting teachers in using technology to access, analyze, and interpret student performance data and communicating student performance information to students, parents, and community - 8.
-Cultural CompetenceDiversity: Effective school leaders articulate and implement explicit values that promote an agenda of equality, fairness and respect among staff and students while creating a school environment that projects leadership beyond the school and into the wider community to improve student learning.recognize and value differences among staff and students and create a school environment that maintains high expectations for every student and capitalizes upon diversity to improve student learning.
-They demonstrate proficiency in: - creating school structures cultures that promote effective learning experiences for students and staff from diverse backgrounds - · advocating for equity and social justice - models and promotes cultural competence - implements practices and policies that employ diversity as a learning tool for all students. - engages empowers all students to succeed by promoting and maintaining a multicultural school environment that is nurturing, validating and inclusive. - responding to and influencing the personal, political, social, economic, legal, and cultural relationships in the classroom, the school and the local community in ways that result in student achievement - Personal Professional Learning Effective school leaders stay informed on current research in education and leadership and apply professional developmentlearning to improve results on individual, school, and district improvement plans.
-They demonstrate proficiency in: - engaging in professional development learning opportunities that improves their personal professional practice inand alignment with the needs of the school system - generating a professional development learning focus in their schools and districts-that is clearly linked to the system-wide strategic objectives and the school improvement plan - 10.
+- 8. Diversity: The effective school leader recognizes and values differences among staff and students and creates a school environment that maintains high expectations for every student and capitalizes upon diversity to improve student learning.
+They demonstrate proficiency in - creating school structures that promote effective learning experiences for students and staff from diverse backgrounds - advocating for equity and social justice - models and promotes cultural competence - implements practices and policies that employ diversity as a learning tool for all students. - empowers all students to succeed by promoting and maintaining a multicultural school environment that is nurturing, validating and inclusive. - responding to and influencing the personal, political, social, economic, legal, and cultural relationships in the classroom, the school and the local community in ways that result in student achievement - 9.
+Personal Professional Learning Effective school leaders stay informed on current research in education and leadership and apply professional development learning to improve results on individual, school, and district improvement plans.
+They demonstrate proficiency in: - engaging in professional development opportunities that improve their personal professional practice and align with the needs of the school system - generating a professional development focus in their schools and districts that is clearly linked to the system-wide strategic objectives - 10.
 Professional and Personal Ethical Behaviors.
-Effective school leaders demonstrate personal behaviors consistent with community values and morals, are resilient-in pursuit of student success, and promote integrity, fairness, equity and social justice.
-They: demonstrate proficiency in: - complying with legal requirements and adhereing to the Code of Ethics and the Principles of Professional Conduct of the Education Profession of Florida, pursuant to Rules 6B-1.001 and6B-1.006, F.A.C., to fulfill the expected obligations to the students, the public and the education profession - exercising tolerance for different points of view, respecting the time and presence of others, and maintaining a willingness to admit error and learn from it - meeting commitments and acting in service of the best interest of the students, staff, and community - demonstrating emotional self-control

-- · demonstrates explicit improvements in performance based on evaluation and formative feedback - demonstrate resiliency by reactings constructively to barriers to success and handles disagreement and dissent with leadership constructively - respecting the cultural background of student, parents, and faculty in addressing school improvement and student achievement issues
+The effective school leader demonstrates personal behaviors consistent with community values and morals, is resilient in pursuit of student success, and promotes integrity, fairness, equity and social justice.
+They demonstrate proficiency in: - complying with legal requirements and adhering to the Code of Ethics and the Principles of Professional Conduct of the Education Profession of Florida, pursuant to Rules 6B-1.001 and6B-1.006, F.A.C., to fulfill the expected obligations to the students, the public and the education profession - exercising tolerance for different points of view, respecting the time and presence of others, and maintaining a willingness to admit error and learn from it - meeting commitments and acting in service of the best interest of the students, staff, and community - demonstrating emotional self-control - demonstrates explicit improvements in performance based on evaluation and formative feedback - reacts constructively to barriers to success and handles disagreement and dissent with leadership constructively - respecting the cultural background of student, parents, and faculty in addressing school improvement and student achievement issues